g-dolphin/WorldCarbonPricingDatabase/README.md

 The database records information on the coverage and price associated with mechanisms placing a price on CO2 emissions **at the sector-fuel level**.
 It records separately information about carbon taxes and cap-and-trade mechanisms.

 - The sectoral disaggregation of the economy follows the [IPCC 2006 guidelines for national greenhouse gas emission inventories](https://www.ipcc-nggip.iges.or.jp/public/2006gl/).
-- Coverage of a given at the sector-fuel level is recorded as binary 0/1 variable.
+- Coverage of a given sector-fuel level is recorded as binary 0/1 variable.
-- Prices are recorded in current local currency units per tonne of CO_2.
+- Prices are recorded in current local currency units and expressed per tonne of CO_2.
+  - For taxes, the recorded value is the administratively set rate of the tax.
+  - For emission trading systems (cap-and-trade), the recorded value is the yearly average of (daily) allowance prices.

 A table summarising sectoral coverage can be found in the file [IPCC_coverage](https://github.com/gd1989/WorldCarbonPricingDatabase/blob/master/IPCC_coverage.md).